monsoonmaelstrom/book2/book2.md

 “We know.
 Want us to kill her for you?”
 I ask.
 I’m only halfway joking.

-“Would you?” he asks me.
+“Would you?” he questions me.

 “Probably,” I answer with a shrug.